Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Guide the Associate Degree student in collaborative practice with other healthcare professionals to meet patient nursing needs.

-Employ the nursing process in the provision of safe and effective care.
+Apply the nursing process to provide safe and effective care.

 Help develop the Associate degree student to become a role model, patient advocate, patient educator, and caregiver who provides an environment conducive to maintaining dignity and maximizing each individual’s wellness.

-Guide the Associate Degree student to become active participants in the learning process and assist with self-awareness and self-direction.
+Guide the Associate Degree student to become an active participant in the learning process and assist with self-awareness and self-direction.

 Provide a shared learning environment among faculty and students by exchanging knowledge and experience to promote change within the participants.